envoyproxy/ratelimit/README.md

 1. `REDIS_AUTH` & `REDIS_PERSECOND_AUTH`: set to `"username:password"` to enable username-password authentication to the redis host.
 1. `CACHE_KEY_PREFIX`: a string to prepend to all cache keys

-For controlling the behavior of cache key incrementation when they reach the overlimit, you can use the following configuration:
+For controlling the behavior of cache key incrementation when any of them is already over the limit, you can use the following configuration:

-1. `STOP_CACHE_KEY_INCREMENT_WHEN_OVERLIMIT`: Set this configuration to `true` to disallow key incrementation when keys reach the overlimit.
+1. `STOP_CACHE_KEY_INCREMENT_WHEN_OVERLIMIT`: Set this configuration to `true` to disallow key incrementation when one of the keys is already over the limit.

 `STOP_CACHE_KEY_INCREMENT_WHEN_OVERLIMIT` is useful when multiple descriptors are included in a single request.
-Setting this to `true` can prevent the incrementation of other descriptors' counters if any of the descriptors reach the overlimit.
+Setting this to `true` can prevent the incrementation of other descriptors' counters if any of the descriptors is already over the limit.

 ## Redis type